Request to call (Puru)

 carrying your gear and supplies.

-Guides are experienced trekkers who have a deep understanding of the local culture, language,
+Guides are experienced trekkers who deeply understand the local culture, language,

 and geography.
 They are trained in emergency first aid and can provide valuable information